Civity is a leading company in Biodiversity Net Gain (BNG)

 That’s where we come in.

-Biodiversity Net Gain for developers
+BNG for developers

-Developers can create their own Biodiversity Units from their development site; the preferred option.
+Developers can create their own BNG Units from their development site; the preferred option.
 Alternatively, units can be created from suitable land they already own or wish to buy but this will lock up funds perhaps better used for their core business.
 They will need to show they can manage the land as an approved habitat for a minimum of 31 years.

-Or they may prefer to deal with a company like Civity, which is approved to sell Biodiversity Units.
+Or they may prefer to deal with a company like Civity, which is approved to sell BNG Units.
 This option would be free of risks, obligations, tied-up assets and ongoing costs over the 30-year period demanded by law.

 How landowners can benefit from biodiversity